HorizenOfficial/evm-documentation/docs/horizen_eon/09-security_guides/01-security_user.md

 There are no official user support centers for wallets – any links you may see that claim to be able to provide support are looking to extract sensitive information like your seed phrase.

-However, there are a lot of good articles on Wallet Safety that provide best practices and advice.
+However, there are a lot of good articles on wallet safety that provide best practices and advice.
 We have linked to some of the prominent ones below:

 * [Wallet Security](https://hacken.io/discover/wallet-security/)
 * [What are crypto-wallets?](https://www.forbes.com/sites/digital-assets/article/what-are-crypto-wallets/?sh=5ab204ed6a62)